Saudization From A Saudi Expert - Recruitment in Saudi Arabia

 Saudization And private sector needs

-Graduate profiles of Saudis indicate that there is a mismatch between private sector requirements and the supply of Saudi labor with the relevant skills.
+Graduate profiles of Saudis indicate that there is a mismatch between private sector requirements and the supply of Saudi labour with the relevant skills.
 According to data from the Ministry of Education, out of a total of 129,000 Saudi tertiary graduates in 2014, 65.3% came from social sciences and humanities backgrounds, and 16.8% of graduates came from engineering and science fields, two fields that are associated with high-skilled sectors.

-According to data from CDSI, the private sectors with the highest labor concentration are wholesale and retail, followed by construction, and manufacturing.
+According to data from CDSI, the private sectors with the highest labour concentration are wholesale and retail, followed by construction, and manufacturing.
 In 2015, Saudization rates in such sectors were significantly lower than in higher-skilled/lower labor-intensity sectors.
 For example, Saudization rates in the construction sector stood at just 15.8%, compared to 49.5% in information technology.

-One way to overcome this disconnect is by further promoting vocational and training programs to Saudis.
+One way to overcome this disconnect is by further promoting vocational and training programs for Saudis.
 This initiative has been pursued for several years now but has yet to result in a notable change.

 Next, we will discuss the main challenges that organizations within the Saudi labor face during the process of recruiting employees.